DarthMike/darthmike.github.io/source/_posts/2017-06-16-fixing-autocompletion-on-mixed-objective-c-and-swift-projects.markdown

 This year I had the privilege of attending WWDC for the first time.
 I knew the labs were very important, and I want to share a resolution to fix a problem for our big project at [Peak][peak]: Autocompletion on Swift code was not working most of the time in the IDE, and with the help of an Apple engineer in the labs we got it sorted.

+**Update on 30/10/2017:**

+*The issues described here seem to be fixed with latest release version of Xcode 9.0.1 (9A1004).
+Also the 'internal' menu doesn't seem to be accessible anymore.
+If you know how to access it I'd love to hear from you!*

 <!-- more -->

 # The issue